arian2528/d-log-books-mvp/.github/instructions.md

 Flexible storage for user logs, feature flags, or caching.

 4. Authentication Strategy (Hono Integration)

+The authentication proxy is designed as a standalone, swappable component.
+This architectural choice allows for flexibility, enabling a quick pivot to a different authentication technology in the future (e.g., migrating from Hono to a custom solution or another third-party service) with minimal impact on the core application.

 The Hono proxy will manage the entire social sign-in flow and act as the single point of entry for authorization checks.